quicwg/base-drafts/draft-ietf-quic-transport.md

 advertised additional credit based on a round-trip time estimate and the rate at which the receiving application consumes data, similar to common TCP implementations.
-As an optimization, an endpoint could send frames related to flow control only when there are other frames to send or when a peer is blocked, ensuring that flow control does not cause extra packets to be sent.
+As an optimization, an endpoint could send frames related to flow control only when there are other frames to send, ensuring that flow control does not cause extra packets to be sent.

 A blocked sender is not required to send STREAM_DATA_BLOCKED or DATA_BLOCKED frames.
 Therefore, a receiver MUST NOT wait for a STREAM_DATA_BLOCKED or